tweaselORG/TrackHAR/docs/README.md

   - An `advertisingId` is a unique identifier assigned to a device by the operating system that is the same across apps/websites.
 In particular, this includes the Google Advertising ID (GAID) and Apple's Identifier for Advertisers (IDFA).
 These can typically be reset by the user.
-  - A `developerScopedId` is a unique identifier assigned to a device by the operating that is specific to a certain app developer.
+  - A `developerScopedId` is a unique identifier assigned to a device by the operating system that is specific to a certain app developer.
 Apps from different developers will see different `developerScopedId`s.
 In particular, this includes Apple's Identifier for Vendor (IDFV), Google's App set ID (ASID), and the `ANDROID_ID`.
   - A `sessionId` identifies a single (time-limited) session and is specific to a certain website/app and device.
   - An `installationId` identifies an installation of an app on a device.
 It specific to that app and device, and reset when the app is un- and reinstalled.